 When cash is involved in the purchase then there are certainly no credit requirements!

 Does that mean that the Buyers credit score is totally irrelevant to the purchase of the mobile home when it is located on leased land?

-The reason why the Buyers credit score is still something to focus on is because every resident of a mobile home park needs to become park approved prior to closing on the mobile home.
+The reason why the Buyers credit score is still something to focus on is that every resident of a mobile home park needs to become park-approved prior to closing on the mobile home.

-Each mobile home park has their own version of the park approval but most parks will check the same three things for the applying resident which are the applicants credit history, criminal background and income to lot rent ratio.
+Each mobile home park has its own version of the park approval but most parks will check the same three things for the applying resident which are the applicant’s credit history, criminal background, and income-to-lot rent ratio.

-Most mobile home parks will approach the approval process with, what is referred to, as a the “full picture” approach.
-What this means is that parks will take the applicants income, credit score and criminal background together to determine the status of the applicants park approval.
+Most mobile home parks will approach the approval process with, what is referred to, as a “full picture” approach.
+What this means is that parks will take the applicant’s income, credit score, and criminal background together to determine the status of the applicant’s park approval.

 Knowing exactly where you stand prior to moving forward may certainly cut down the time and frustration associated with the park approval and can, in turn, lead you to success in the mobile home park approval process.

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.